18F/18f.gsa.gov/content/posts/2023-09-21-18f-website-refresh.md

 ---
-title: "A website refresh in 3 months"
+title: A website refresh in 3 months
 date: 2023-09-21
 authors:
   - amelia-wong
 tags:
   - how we work
+excerpt: >
-excerpt: "A website redesign doesn't have to be a big project.
-By approaching it as a process of iteration, we launched a refreshed site in the span of several weeks."
+  A website redesign doesn't have to be a big project.
+By approaching it as a process of iteration, we launched a refreshed site in the span of several weeks.
 ---

 This past summer, we decided to refresh the 18F website.
 Since the last big redesign four years ago, we’d made a few tweaks, but not any significant changes.
 So why now?